top of this pagesite menu here

 Works of Tamagawa ware

 There are other excellent pieces in the possession of the Enomoto family as well.
 Tenpo ( ) 5 year old Ceramic plaque ( ) The book has a signature written by Shisui himself, and it was written when Shisui was away studying.
 Tenpo ( ) Returned to Sakahama Village in the winter of 5th year Ceramics ( ) This is a valuable piece that tells us the production period of Tamagawa ware.
 Mortar ( ) and Kinuta ( ) of Gosu ( ) and baked at low temperature.
 White Glaze ( ) of During ( ) Incense holder ( ) remains.
 Box inscription ( ) The inscription is by Enomoto Shisui and has a jade seal.
-Signature ( ) Also, Akaraku ware ( ) Large Lion-shaped incense burner ( ) It is a powerfully crafted superior product.
+Signature ( ) Also, Akaraku ware ( ) Large Lion-shaped incense burner ( ) It is a powerfully crafted masterpiece.

 Tamagawa-yaki that was exported overseas is also known.
 It was brought back to America by Dr. E.S.
 Morse, who is known for laying the foundations of modern archaeology, and five pieces of Tamagawa-yaki are currently stored in the Boston Museum of Fine Arts.
 Looking at the collection catalog, one large lion-shaped incense burner, two matcha tea bowls, and two incense containers are listed.